RaidenH-UWT/TCSS491-Animation/README.md

     - may share final result in the `#animations` channel

 ## Notes
-- Spyro the Dragon sprites ripped by [Heartlessdragoon](https://www.spriters-resource.com/profile/heartlessdragoon/).
+- Spyro the Dragon sprites ripped from The Legend of Spyro: A New Beginning by [Heartlessdragoon](https://www.spriters-resource.com/profile/heartlessdragoon/).
 Thank you!